 The pike’s metabolism rises and falls with the water temperature, which is why it’ll be at its most active between morning and noon, when the now stronger sun, or a mild, overcast spring day, causes the water temperature to increase.

-An even slightly higher water temperature will equal a faster swimming speed, an increased migratory behavior, and a greater appetite in pike, especially after a long and cold winter.
+An even slightly higher water temperature will equal a faster swimming speed, an increased migratory behavior, and a greater appetite, especially after a long and cold winter.

-Targeting them between morning and noon will often yield the best results and it is not uncommon to experience pike hunting and entering a feeding frenzy during this time of day.
+Targeting them between late morning and early afternoon will often yield the best results and it is not uncommon to experience pike hunting and entering a feeding frenzy during this time of day.

 Pro Tip: In spring, hit shallow areas, bays, and river mouths first, as they will warm up even faster and attract both prey fish and hungry predators to them early in the season!

-Get to the bank just before first light hits so you’ll be ready for that first feeding round, fish through the first half of the day, and then pack up around noon, should the action dial down, as it most likely will not return that day.
+Get to the bank around sunrise so you can get your line out and be ready for that first feeding round, fish until the early afternoon hours, and then pack up and head home, should the action dial down, as it most likely will.

 If you continue to get bites, you should of course keep fishing.
-But if you have a limited amount of time to spent on the bank and want or need to optimize your fishing time, stick to the hours between morning and midday in the springtime!
+But if you have a limited amount of time to spend on the bank and want or need to optimize your fishing time, stick to these hours in the springtime!

 Best Time of Day for Pike Fishing in Summer